For general/ professional enquiries please contact firstname.lastname@example.org.

 What can I expect from this service?

 This service provides a listening ear and emotional support.
-If you have experienced sexual harassment, discrimination based on your gender, or sexual assault while working in the maritime industry, you can share that with us.
+If you have experienced sexual harassment, discrimination based on your gender, or sexual violence while working in the maritime industry, you can share that with us.

 In providing emotional support we aim to help service users gain a fresh perspective on what they have experienced, with the ultimate goal of reducing trauma, reducing feelings of isolation and aiding the healing process.